J. S. Woodsworth: Formation of the CCF

-In 1939, the CCF was divided on the question of Canadian entry into World War II; the majority was in favor, but Woodsworth was against.
+In 1939, the CCF was divided on the question of Canadian entry into World War II; the majority was in favour, but Woodsworth was against.
 During the debate on the declaration of war, Mackenzie King said: "There are few men in this Parliament for whom I have greater respect than the leader of the Co-operative Commonwealth Federation.
 I admire him in my heart, because time and again he has had the courage to say what lays on his conscience, regardless of what the world might think of him.
 A man of that calibre is an ornament to any Parliament."

 I would ask, did the last war settle anything?
 I venture to say that it settled nothing; and the next war into which we are asked to enter, however big and bloody it may be, is not going to settle anything either.
 That is not the way in which settlements are brought about.
 While we are urged to fight for freedom and democracy, it should be remembered that war is the very negation of both.
 The victor may win; but if he does, it is by adopting the selfsame tactics which he condemns in his enemy. […]

 I am among a considerable number in this country who believe, and we hold it as a mature conviction, that war is the inevitable outcome of the present economic and international system with its injustices, exploitations, and class interests.
 I suggest that the common people of the country gain nothing by slaughtering the common people of any other country.
 As one who has tried for a good many years to take a stand for the common people, personally I cannot give my consent to anything that will drag us into another war.